-The course lasts four years, and is divided into two parts.
-Part One consists of five compulsory modules aimed at offering you guided study in important and topical areas of technology enhanced learning and e-research.
-There will be two four day compulsory residential meetings in Part One.
+The programme lasts a minimum of four year, and is divided into two parts.
+Part One consists of four compulsory modules aimed at offering you guided study in important and topical areas of technology enhanced learning and e-research.
+There will be two four-day compulsory residential meetings in Part One.
 In Part Two you will carry out an original piece of research under the supervision of a member of staff.

 |Part 1 Modules||Timetable|